top of page

 • LinkedIn

-Professor Ali Khurram is the Head (and founder) of the NEOPATH research group.
-He is a Professor at the School of Clinical Dentistry, University of Sheffield, UK actively involved in undergraduate, postgraduate and clinical teaching and training.
+Professor Ali Khurram is the Lead (and founder) of the NEOPATH research group.
+He is the Dean of the School and Professor of Pathology at the School of Clinical Dentistry, University of Sheffield, UK actively involved in undergraduate, postgraduate and clinical teaching and training.
 In his clinical role he works as a Consultant Pathologist with the Sheffield Teaching Hospitals NHS Foundation Trust & is the Clinical Lead for the Diagnostic Service.
-He is the Secretary for the British Society for Oral & Maxillofacial Pathology and Digital Advisor for The Pathological Society of GB & Ireland.
-He is also a Patron for The Swallows Head and Neck Cancer Charity and is working with investigators across the world on numerous clinically relevant research challenges to aid patient care.
+He is a Trustee for The Swallows Head and Neck Cancer Charity and is working with investigators across the world on numerous clinically relevant research challenges to aid patient care.
 He is particularly interested in application of Digital Pathology and Artificial Intelligence for patient diagnosis and stratification, early detection of head and neck cancer and pre-cancers, salivary gland pathobiology and the role of tumour microenvironment in cancer progression.

 HANYA MAHMOOD